What Are The World’s Best Luxury Hotel Brands?

 1. Singita

 I think a safari is one of the coolest trips you can take, and to this day my most memorable trip ever was taking my dad on a safari for his “big” birthday.
-Singita is known for being one of the best safari companies out there, and we had an amazing experience at Singita Boulders Sabi Sands and Singita Lebombo.
+Singita is known for being one of the best safari companies out there, and we’ve had amazing experiences at Singita Boulders Sabi Sands, Singita Lebombo, and Singita Pamushana.

-What a perfect hospitality experience, and Singita has lodges in several other countries in Africa that I’d love to visit as well.
+What a perfect hospitality experience, and Singita has lodges in several African countries, so offers some varied experiences.

 If you’re booking a stay at a Singita, I’d recommend doing so through the Virtuoso program, so you can receive perks like a hotel credit, a room upgrade, and more.